iszczesniak/ddpp/README.md

 # The DDPP software

-This is the implementation of the efficient and optimal algorithm for the dynamic dedicated path protection, which was proposed by Ireneusz Szcześniak, Ireneusz Olszewski, and Bożena Woźna-Szcześniak in "The efficient and optimal algorithm for the dynamic dedicated path protection" available at:
+This is the implementation of the efficient and optimal algorithm for the dynamic dedicated path protection, which was proposed in:

+Ireneusz Szcześniak, Ireneusz Olszewski, and Bożena Woźna-Szcześniak in "The efficient and optimal algorithm for the dynamic dedicated path protection", submitted for publication

 <https://arxiv.org/abs/1905.04581>